 Berry Rhubarb Tart

 In Alabama, rhubarb has been a hot commodity.
 While those beautiful stalks are coming into season I wanted you all to have a sure-thing treat to prepare for your people in the coming days.
-This berry rhubarb tart, equal parts elegant and simple, is nothing short of delightful, the perfect dessert to round out your weekends.
+This berry rhubarb tart, both elegant and simple, is nothing short of delightful.

 To make it, we start with a simple crust.
-Almond flour and all-purpose flour and stirred with a bit of sugar before a generous amount of butter is cut in.
-You can use the back of two forks or a pastry cutter to make sure that the butter is incorporated evenly into pea-sized chunks.
-Press 2/3 of the mixture into a large rectangular tart pan and set aside while you prepare the filling.
+First, almond and all-purpose flour stir with a bit of sugar before we cut in butter.
+You can use the back of two forks or a pastry cutter to make sure that the butter is incorporated evenly.
+Next, press 2/3 of the mixture into a large rectangular tart pan and set aside while you prepare the filling.

-Strawberries and rhubarb are tossed with sugar, vanilla, and lemon zest.
-Cornstarch is added to thicken the mixture before is added to the prepared tart pan.
-Sprinkle the remaining crust crumbles on top of the fresh fruit and garnish with sliced almonds.
+Afterwards, strawberries and rhubarb toss with sugar, vanilla, and lemon zest.
+Cornstarch thickens the mixture before which is added next.
+Lastly, sprinkle the remaining crust crumbles on top of the fresh fruit and garnish with sliced almonds.
 Bake in the preheated oven until it is golden brown and the fruit beneath is barely bubbling.

 This berry rhubarb tart keeps for several days but is very best the day it is made.
 I’ve been known to nibble on pieces at breakfast and dessert, so long as a cup of coffee is available to enjoy it with.
-While the tart may appear to be difficult to prepare, I can promise it is shockingly simple.
-Truly,this berry rhubarb tart makes the wait for rhubarb worth it.
+Although this tart may appear to be difficult to prepare, I can promise it is shockingly simple.
+Certainly, this berry rhubarb tart makes the wait for rhubarb worth it.

-Have a great weekend and enjoy some dessert this week!
-This berry rhubarb tart is not one to miss!
+Above all, I hope you have a great weekend and enjoy some dessert this week!
+All in all, this berry rhubarb tart is not one to miss!

 If you like this berry rhubarb tart you should check out: